betty-lang/betty-docs/docs/index.md

 !!!warning
     This documentation is still a work in progress and may not cover all language features yet.
 Please check back for future updates!

-    In case anything is broken, feel free to reach out to me in your channel of preference

 <div class="grid cards" markdown>

 - :material-lightbulb-on: [__Examples__](examples/index.md)